“The dogs bark, but the caravan moves on.”

 Even banks on “ignore” path are already a major force in remittances.
 Although smaller than few top global specialists, top banks’ transfer volume is naturally limited to the countries of its retail operations:

-Looking closer at the above graph, you might notice that JPMorgan Chase’s volume went up 30+% in the last year while Citibank’s volume declined by almost same percentage.
-Those swings might seem significant until we consider how little they represent in these bank’s bottom line.
+Looking closer at the above graph, you might notice that JPMorgan Chase’s volume went up 30+% in the last year while Wells Fargo and Citibank’s volumes declined by around 5%.
+Those swings might seem significant until we remember how little they represent in these bank’s bottom line.

-Across ALL banks in USA, transfer volume and transactions have been increasing around 5% annually over the last few years:
+US banks combined are responsible for about around $80 billion in annual transfer volume or about 60% of all consumer cross-border volume.
+Moreover, banks’ transfer volume and transactions have been increasing around 5% annually over the last few years:

 From our other SaveOnSend article you shall know that an average remittance sent off-line (via a cash agent) tends to be around $200-400 and digitally – $1,000-2,000.
 Even average amounts of remittance providers targeting a higher-end customer sub-segment is around $5-6K for CurrencyFair and $2-3K for TransferWise: